Bootoyka/job_profil_summarization/README.md

 - Python 3.x installed
 - SerpApi API key.
 >You can obtain it by signing up at https://serpapi.com/.
-- A .env file containing your SerpApi API key (you can duplicate .dev.env and rename) See the section below on how to set up your environment variables :
+- A .env file containing your SerpApi API key (you can duplicate .dev.env and rename) <br>
+See the section below on how to set up your environment variables :
 ## Setup
 1. Clone this repository: